 As mentioned before, The Ghoul raises issues with mental health.
 It isn’t obvious until the second act of the film, this only happens when you figure out the meaning of the film and the depths of the character’s.
 Mental health needs to be addressed more in our society and The Ghoul has certainly done that.

 Unfortunately, The Ghoul won’t get the respect or recognition that it deserves because of how small the production is.
 It is a must-see film that plays with your mind and heart.
 It is a thrilling psychological drama that gets your heart racing and your mind thinking.
-The Ghoul is one of the true greats of showing issues that needs to be addressed within films.
+The Ghoul is one of the greats at showing issues that needs to be addressed within films.